seanh/gedit-autoname/README.md

   etc to the filename as necessary.

 - [ ] The directory where new files are created (`~/Desktop`) should be configurable.

+- [ ] It should generate the excerpt from the first line of the file that's capable of producing an excerpt (e.g. not a blank line) and not take any text from following lines.
+That'll make nicer filenames and work for things like markdown headings.